Getting started with Java switch statement

 }

-Why Is It Important to Use break
+Why Is It Important to Use break?

-statement can sometimes be useful, but it can also be a source of bugs if not handled carefully.
-Using break
+Omitting the break statement can sometimes be useful, but it can also be a source of bugs if not handled carefully.
+Using break ensures that only the code block corresponding to the first matching case gets executed.

-With break
+With break Statement

 int number = 2;